nfescamillas/Cement--Fineness-Prediction/Readme.md

 ```

 To be able to see the whole cloud infrastructure please refer to the Infrastructure section.
-To re create the whole cloud envrionement, install terraform [link](https://developer.hashicorp.com/terraform/install).
+To re create the whole cloud environment, install terraform [link](https://developer.hashicorp.com/terraform/install).
 Run the following commands

  ```bash
 cd infrastructure